Heat Pump Shipments Climbed 16% in February as A/C Volumes Slid Again

 Two forces are pulling on the market at once, and they happen to point the same direction.
 The A2L refrigerant transition pushed a lot of traditional-AC inventory out the door in late 2024 and early 2025 as distributors cleared R-410A stock ahead of the new rules.
 That left Q1 2026 comparing against an inflated year-ago base for air conditioners.
 Separately, electrification incentives and federal tax credits keep tilting contractor recommendations toward heat pumps on both new installs and swap-outs.

 Gas furnace shipments have been quietly eroding for three years.
-The 5.6% February decline is consistent with that trend rather than a break from it.
-Most forecasters had expected something steeper given the heat pump numbers, so furnaces may be finding a floor driven by dual-fuel installs and by homeowners in cold-climate markets who aren't ready to give up backup heat.
+The 12.9% year-to-date decline through February is consistent with that trend rather than a break from it.
+Even with that drop, furnaces are finding some support from dual-fuel installs and from homeowners in cold-climate markets who aren't ready to give up backup heat.

 For more on the bigger trend, see our full analysis of heat pumps outselling gas furnaces from last month.